a34729t/TriangulatorSwift/README.md

 This works on an iPhone 4S running iOS 7.1, with Estimote iBeacons.

-## CoreLocation vs CoreBluetooth vs EstimoteSDK
+## CoreLocation vs CoreBluetooth

 I am using CoreLocation, which is the only accepted way of interating with iBeacons.
 CoreBluetooth doesn't give you the background capabilities needed in a distance-aware app.

 CoreLocation gives you iBeacon class (proximity UUID), major and minor (think of them as ways to give an iBeacon a unique ID).
 CoreBluetooth gives you only a deviceUUID.
+In fact, the information available to CoreLocation and CoreBluetooth is  mutually exclusive- they handle the iBeacon advertisements differently.

 ## Notes